0xt3j4s/prometheus-http/README.md

     ./server
     ```

-4. To check if the server is running, open the following URL in your browser: http://localhost:8090/ping and then poggers.
+4. To check if the server is running, open the following URL in your browser: http://localhost:8090/ping and then poggers 🎉.

-5. To view the metrics, open the following URL in your browser: http://localhost:8090/metrics.
+6. To view the metrics, open the following URL in your browser: http://localhost:8090/metrics.

 ## Outputs
 1. The following output is displayed when the server is running: